-The demands being placed on modern-day conveyor belts, especially those used in 'heavy industry' such as quarrying and mining, mean that belts must be stronger and tougher than ever before.
-Traditionally, this has meant making belts with multiple plies, so they are becoming increasingly heavy.
+The demands being placed on modern day conveyor belts, especially those used in 'heavy industry' such as quarrying, mining, wood and waste for example, mean that belts have to be stronger and tougher than ever before.
+Traditionally, this has meant making belts with multiple plies so they are becoming increasingly heavy.
 Naturally, thicker, heavier conveyor belts contain a lot more rubber and fabric.
-There is, therefore, a parallel increase in the carbon footprint and, ultimately, an increase in potentially unrecycled waste.
+There is therefore a parallel increase in the carbon footprint and ultimately, an increase in potentially unrecycled waste.
 However, at Dunlop we believe that this upward trajectory is avoidable.
-In fact, we do not just believe it - we know it.
+In fact, we do not just believe it - we know it!